 “My involvement in, and completion of, the Doctor of Ministry program via Arrow focused and expanded everything I learned in Arrow.
 Though it was challenging, I can look back and see God maturing and refining me through the challenge.
 I feel spiritually wealthier now because of the experience.
 There is a deeper well of confidence available for me to draw from now as a pastor.
 I also loved my thesis-project and am working on doing more with it.” – John Torres, D.Min., ’06

 Auditors are not asked to do any work required for a grade, but are full participants with the cohort in discussions, presentations, and other residency activities.

 Advanced standing applies to the call module of Pastoral Theology in Practice.
 This enables participants to skip or audit the call module (mandatory audit if it falls between the other two).
 Auditors fully participate in the residency; contributing to discussions, sharing presentations, and all other activities.

-English Entry Points are every year: Charlotte (February), Hamilton (October), and US-UK (odd year residencies in Hamilton, even years in the UK).
+Entry Points are every year: Charlotte (February), Liderazgo Pastoral (August), or Hamilton (October).
 Each entry point begins a new cohort, switching from one cohort to another is not allowed.

 |Year||Proclaiming the Word||Deepening the Call||Caring for the Flock|